mylinuxforwork/dotfiles/README.md

 PLEASE NOTE: This branch is the rolling release of my dotfiles and includes the latest changes.
 Please be aware that this version is not a tested release.

 The released dotfiles are tested with Arch Linux, Manjaro Linux, EndeavourOS and Arco Linux.
+(Arco Linux: Please install hyprland-git run my dotfiles.)

 You can find the video on YouTube: <a href="https://youtu.be/e9ro_P9rbFk" target="_blank">Dotfiles Configuration and Installation</a>